dbudworth/httprouter/README.md

 just give the path segment a name and the router delivers the dynamic value to you.
 Because of the design of the router, path parameters are very cheap.

+**RouteGroups:** A way to create groups of routes without incuring any per-request overhead.

 **Zero Garbage:** The matching and dispatching process generates zero bytes of garbage.
 In fact, the only heap allocations that are made, is by building the slice of the key-value pairs for path parameters.
 If the request path contains